 - Safety and security

-- Food, water, shelteringHealth and medical
+- Food, water, sheltering

 - Health and medical

-Energy (Power and Fuel)
+- Energy (Power and Fuel)

 - Communications

 - Transportation

 - Hazardous Material

 The lifelines are designed to highlight priority areas and interdependencies.
 Each lifeline is comprised of multiple components and essential elements of information needed to stabilize an incident.